randommen96/bb-bucket-usage-logger/README.md

 After pip installing telegram_send, run it once and setup a bot, also needs selenium with chrome webdriver.

 Containerized usage:
-docker build -t tagname .
+create .env and telegram-send.conf, you can use the examples and fill them out. docker build -t tagname .
 docker run -d --rm --shm-size=1gb --name runb2usage tagname